MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/cluster-resource-override.md

 * `value`: The value to add, remove, or replace.
 If `op` is `remove`, you can't specify `value`.

-`jsonPatchOverrides` fields apply a JSON patch on the selected resources by following [RFC 6902](https://datatracker.ietf.org/doc/html/rfc6902).
+The `jsonPatchOverrides` fields apply a JSON patch on the selected resources by following [RFC 6902](https://datatracker.ietf.org/doc/html/rfc6902).

 ### Multiple override patches